 Swiss Parks Product Label – Updated: September 20, 2018

 Overall, the Swiss Parks Network currently has 19 parks—two of which are currently in the “establishment phase.”
-At this time, 12 of these parks have products that have earned the Swiss Parks label.
+At this time, 15 of these parks have products that have earned this special label.
 The purpose of this federal program is to help individuals and businesses promote their regional food products, which are made in accordance with sustainable development practices.

-Altogether, more than 1,700 food products have been approved under this program, which includes jam, dairy products, wine, bread, pastries, meat, fish and more.
+Altogether, hundreds and hundreds of food products have been approved under this program.
+They includes jam, dairy products, wine, bread, pastries, meat, fish and more.
 These products can be purchased directly from the producers or from local supermarkets.
-Swiss Parks also has a catalog of culinary specialties with various gift suggestions.
+Check out the catalog of these culinary specialties and various gift suggestions.

 - Swiss Parks Network (official website)

-- Genusslandschaften – 20 Rezepte aus Schweizer Pärken / Gourmet landscapes – 20 recipes from Swiss parks (in German)
+- Genusslandschaften – 20 Rezepte aus Schweizer Pärken / Gourmet landscapes – 20 recipes (in German)